Metric Analysis#

 - YES if the Output is fully appropriate for the grade level

-- SOMEWHAT if the Output uses some language or concepts that would be inappropriate for that grade level
+- NO if the Output would uses language or concepts that would be inappropriate for that grade level

-Only print YES, SOMEWHAT, or NO on the final line.
+Only print YES or NO on the final line.

 """